DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 TERESAH uses some specific terminology and technical words that you may or may not be familiar with.
 Here we will attempt to clarify things.

-TERESAH
-:   *Tools E-Registry for E-Social science, Arts and Humanities*

 API
 :   *Application Programming Interface* - a defined way for programs to "speak" to each other.

 API-key
 :   A "password" or authentication that allows you to use the TERESAH API.

-Facette
-:   A *facette* is a category that is used to sort different tools.
-Facettes include (for example) the developer of the tool, or the platform it runs on.

-Tool
-:   In TERESAH, a *tool* refers to a specific piece of software (and its page in TERESAH) that might be useful to researchers.

-RDF
-:   *Resource Description Framework*

-XML
-:   *eXtensible Markup Language*

-TURTLE
-:   *Terse RDF Triple Language* a language/format designed for describing RDF triples.
-See [Wikipedia article here](https://en.wikipedia.org/wiki/Turtle_%28syntax%29)

-JSONLD
-:   *JSON for Linking Data*

-JSON
-:   *JavaScript Object Notation*

 DiRT
 :   *Digital Research Tools*.
 See also "dirtdirectory.org"